 Trigger points treated with ultrasound more tolerant of pressure

-Two articles on PainSci cite Srbely 2008: 1.
+Two pages on PainSci cite Srbely 2008: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
-Does Ultrasound Therapy Work?
+Does Ultrasound or Shockwave Therapy Work?

 PainSci notes on Srbely 2008: